Can You Give a Dog Too Much Hydrogen Peroxide?

 - If your dog ingested a toxin and hasn't vomited, your dog needs a stronger vomiting medication, which only your vet carries.
 With this medication, your dog should be able to get rid of the actual toxin and the hydrogen peroxide on top of that.
 Remember: Timing is of the essence.
 You have only two hours to empty the contents of the stomach.

 - If your dog ingested a higher dosage than the recommended amount and doesn't vomit, there are some risks of side effects.
 Veterinarians report that peroxide can cause stomach ulcers.
-To monitor for ulcers, watch for black stools, vomiting, and lethargy.
-More serious side effects include hemorrhagic gastritis (bleeding inflammation of the stomach) and renal disease.
+According to veterinarian Dr. Michael Salkin,prevention of ulcerative gastritis can be instituted by giving the dog an H2 blocker antacid such as famotidine for dogs better known as (Pepcid AC).
+Owners should monitor for ulcers, by watching for black stools, vomiting, and lethargy.

 Veterinarian Discusses How to Use Hydrogen Peroxide